marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    * - |partially-check-icon|
      - (conditional w.r.t  I-50+V-20) The Verifier must ensure that the Credential is stored in a secure Wallet.

-Verifier checks the Wallet Attestation during exchanges (sent with the authorization response), ensuring that it meets the security criteria required by the Verifier and that it is issued by a trusted Wallet Provider.
+Verifier checks the Wallet Attestation during exchanges (sent with the authorization response), ensuring that it meets the security criteria required by the Verifier and is under the sole responsability of its issuer, the trusted Wallet Provider.

 .. note::
  Currently, no explicit security and privacy measures related to this requirement are specified in [`OpenID4VC-SecTrust`_] and it is not clearly defined what "stored in a secure Wallet" means.
 Without this detail, this requirement is considered only partially satisfied.
 Indeed, the Wallet Attestation guarantees